Best Replacement Bands for Fitbit Charge 2

 If you're a fan of the bling and are looking to class up your Fitbit Charge 2 with a little extra glitz n' glam, then take a peek at the beauty that is the Gold Swirl Scroll Charge 2 Bracelet from Etsy!

 Handmade, gold-plated spacers with ornate detail instantly turns your Charge 2 into a top-of-the-line piece of jewelry.
-If you're someone who isn't a big fan of wearing tech on your wrist, and you prefer the most classic jewelry look, the Gold Swirl Scroll will probably be your BFF.
+If you're someone who isn't a big fan of wearing tech on your wrist, and you prefer the most classic jewelry look, the Gold Swirl Scroll will probably be your BFF for $32.

 If you're not a fan of the gold, then we recommend checking out the rest of the FabFitBracelets Etsy shops for some silver and bronze alternatives!